 Sweet Potato Casserole – A creamy, lightly sweetened sweet potato side dish with the warm aromas of cinnamon, nutmeg and all spice is a must-have side dish for holiday dinners!

-I have been making this sweet potato casserole for over fifteen years and the recipe has been modified a few times.
-It started with baking potatoes in the oven and then making a creamy mash with eggs, lots of butter, sugar and spices.
-Over the years, I have reduced the butter, sugar and started substituting eggs with orange juice without missing the same creamy texture.
-Orange juice also adds a little kick of fresh citrus flavors to this dish.
+I have been making this sweet potato casserole for over fifteen years.
+It started with baking potatoes in the oven and then making a creamy mash with eggs, butter, sugar and spices.
+Over the years, I have reduced the butter, sugar and substituted eggs with orange juice which adds a little kick of fresh citrusy flavor to this dish.

 So, as the countdown to thanksgiving begins, here is a new and easier way to make your sweet potato casserole in the Instant Pot: